2020-2021 ADVANCE Activities

 Strategic Peer Networks

-Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professor women created to enhance agency in career advancement (meets monthly for two hours).
-Professor of Journalism, Linda Steiner, leads KOF.
+Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professors who identify as women created to enhance agency in career advancement (meets monthly for two hours).
+Professor of Journalism and ADVANCE Director, Linda Steiner, leads KOF.

 Leadership Fellows Program – A yearlong professional development program for UMD faculty.
 The goals of this program are to enhance faculty leadership skills, and to prepare them for administrative positions within their department, college or the University.
-Our Leadership Fellows program leaders this year are Dean of the A. James Clark School of Engineering, Darryll Pines, and Dean of the College of Arts and Humanities, Bonnie Thornton Dill.
+Our Leadership Fellows program leaders this year are Dean of the College of Arts and Humanities, Bonnie Thornton Dill and Dean of the College of Education, Jennifer Rice.

-ADVANCING Professional Track Faculty (APTF) – Year-long network of full-time non-tenure track (men and women) created to enhance agency in career advancement.
+ADVANCING Professional Track Faculty (APTF) – Year-long network of full-time professional track (all genders) created to enhance agency in career advancement.
 Instructor of Biological Sciences, and Assistant Dean for Science Education Initiatives in the College of Computer, Mathematical, and Natural Sciences, Katerina (Kaci) Thompson, leads APTF.

 Implicit bias is a part of everyday life and yet something we can mitigate by becoming self-aware, and learning strategies to reduce bias in every-day interactions in organizations.
-TERP Allies, a new initiative of ADVANCE, uses interactive theater and discussion of self-generated scenarios addressing a range of biases that may occur in academic settings.
+TERP Allies uses interactive theater and discussion of self-generated scenarios addressing a range of biases that may occur in academic settings.
 Workshops use humor and the arts as a way to open up discussion about how to organize our work environments to be more inclusive.
-In 2017/2018, the ADVANCE Program hosted 6 TERP Allies performances for departments and faculty peer networks.
-To schedule a TERP Allies performance for your department or to find out how you can become a TERP Ally, please contact RA Dawn Culpepper at email@example.com.
+To schedule a TERP Allies performance for your department or to find out how you can become a TERP Ally, please contact Dawn Culpepper at email@example.com.